 A student on leave may not use University facilities.
 Email accounts are normally suspended within six to nine months after approval of the leave.

-Students on an approved leave of absence may request library access for specific short periods of time and specific reasons, by application (.pdf) to the Office of the Dean.
-Please note that students on leave who have previously been awarded a Columbia degree may, as alumni, have email forwarded and use facilities such as the libraries: see the Columbia Alumni Association website for more information.
+Students on an approved leave of absence may request library access for specific short periods of time and specific reasons, by application (PDF) to the Office of the Dean.
+Please note that students on leave who have previously been awarded a Columbia degree may, as alumni, retain access to their LionMail email account and use facilities such as the libraries: see the Columbia Alumni Association website for more information.

 Students must be registered to remain in Columbia Housing.
 Students who plan to withdraw or take a leave of absence should contact University Apartment Housing regarding the date by which they will be expected to vacate.

 Students who vacate a UAH apartment to take a leave of absence remain eligible for University housing, although they are not guaranteed housing upon return.
-Students returning from a leave who wish to apply for University housing for the fall semester should contact Craig Knobles (212-854-2889; firstname.lastname@example.org) by May 1; to apply for the spring semester, the deadline is December 1.
+Students returning from a leave who wish to apply for University housing for the fall semester should contact Kei Phillip (212-854-7892; email@example.com) by May 1; to apply for the spring semester, the deadline is December 1.

 A student whose personal or military leave of absence is approved during the first 30 days of the term will not be eligible for either the Columbia Student Medical Insurance or Health Services programs, and a full refund will be applied to a student’s account, unless the student has utilized the benefits of the insurance plan or made use of care provided by Health Services.

-For medical leaves: Students enrolled in the Columbia insurance and Health Services programs whose medical leave of absence is approved during the first 30 days of a term are eligible to remain enrolled in those programs for up to two leave semesters following the semester of their last registration.
-Students should read the full details of the Health Services policy and procedures on withdrawal due to medical leave and contact the Health Services Insurance Office for further important information.
+For medical leaves: Students enrolled in the Columbia insurance and Health Services programs may qualify to remain enrolled in those programs for a limited period of time.
+Students should read the "Withdrawal Due to Medical Leave" section of the Student Health Insurance Plan brochure and contact the Health Insurance Office for further important information.